PEtab-dev/PEtab/doc/documentation_data_format.md

 problem as such.

 **General remarks**
-- All model entities column and row names are case-sensitive
+- All model entities, column names and row names are case-sensitive
 - Fields in "[]" in the second row are optional and may be left empty.